hasanmoudud/geocompr/main.md

 #>  +proj=laea +lat_0=37.32 +lon_0=-113.04 +ellps=WGS84
 ```

-Raster reprojection on numeric variables also leads to small changes values and spatial properties, such as the number of cells, resolution, and extent.
+Raster reprojection on numeric variables also leads to small changes to values and spatial properties, such as the number of cells, resolution, and extent.
 These changes are demonstrated in Table \@ref(tab:rastercrs)^[
 Another minor change, that is not represented in Table \@ref(tab:rastercrs), is that the class of the values in the new projected raster dataset is `numeric`.
 This is because the `bilinear` method works with continuous data and the results are rarely coerced into whole integer values.